5 from 6 votes

 Why you’ll love this recipe

-• Quick and easy – These bone in chicken thighs require minimal ingredients and are ready in 40 minutes!
+• Quick & easy: These bone in skin on chicken thighs require minimal ingredients and are ready in 40 minutes!
+You can make a quick side like my Cavolo Nero with Garlic & Lemon to go with it.

 Here are a few more recipes you can make with chicken thighs during the week: Easy Chicken Thigh Curry, One Pot Chicken & Rice and Lemon and Thyme Chicken Thigh Tray Bake.